compbiozurich/UZH-BIO392/course-results/2020/Fatmanur-Kilic/LG.md

 ### Tutorials
 **- What is “liftover” being used for?**
+- converts genome coordinates and genome annotation files between assemblies.
+The current version supports both forward and reverse conversions, as well as conversions between selected species.

 **- Linkage disequilibrium and population genetics**
+- population genetics: study of genetic variation within the population, change of allele frequency, genotype frequency over time
+- hardy weinberg equilibrium: under certain conditions, allele frequency remains constant from one generation to the next. reasons for HWE deviation:
+   - non-random mating, genetic drift, migration, population bottleneck/founder event, mutation + selection
+- Linkage and Linkage disequilibrium (LD)
+   - Linkage: genetic markers are inherited together rather than being broken apart by recombination events
+   - LD: continuous stretches of founder chromosomes from the initial generation, non-random association of alleles at different loci in a given population.
+Loci are said to be in linkage disequilibrium when the frequency of association of their different alleles is higher or lower than what would be expected if the loci were independent and associated randomly, difference between observed and expected allelic frequencies (assuming random distribution due to independent assortment).

   **- What do you analyse with PLINK?**
+- a genotype/phenotype analysis tool
   **- Examples for filters/parameters used in linkage analysis**

 ### Genomic privacy